 In 1993 Andy and his wife Kari created Autumn Run.
 With the support and loyal assistance of Paul Sletten, Jess Bentley, Seth Steenburgen, and Ray Voight, Andy has trained a national derby champion, multiple top 10 derby dogs, and nearly 50 champions, making Autumn Run one of the premier professional kennels today.

 Over the years, Andy has lectured and conducted many workshops and seminars.
 All have aimed to enhance the skill sets of competitive retrievers while providing them with quality of life during the process.

-For nearly 3 decades and still learning, Andy credits much of his success to many of his friends and mentors: Pat Burns, Mike Lardy, Judy Aycock, Hugh Arthur, Jerry Patopea, Leslie Rae Carnes to name a few.
+For 36 years and still learning, Andy credits much of his success to many of his friends and mentors: Pat Burns, Mike Lardy, Judy Aycock, Hugh Arthur, Jerry Patopea, Leslie Rae Carnes to name a few.

 Andy began his journey with the dogs due to his love of the outdoors.
 An avid hunter and fisherman, his birthplace of Gary, IN was no place for a restless outside guy to live.
 His homes in Princeton, WI and Boston, GA are much more suitable.
 With a Second Dan in TKD, Andy is interested in working out as much as time allows.

 Andy is joined by his wife Kari, Craig Cook and Chris Oyer.
 Craig, a 5 year veteran with Autumn Run, cut his teeth with Jim VanEngen at Right Start Kennels for 10 years; Chris Oyer grew up with a dog trainer and after college and a successful career in the business world, came back to his true love of dogs.
 Together they make a formidable team dedicated to the full development and enhancement of each dog that they touch while also instructing the owners.